ocrmypdf/OCRmyPDF/docs/installation.rst

     cd OCRmyPDF
     pip3 install .

-However, ``ocrmypdf`` will only be accessible on the system PATH after you activate the virtual environment.
+However, ``ocrmypdf`` will only be accessible on the system PATH when you activate the virtual environment.

 To run the program: